The household bills you'll pay as a homeowner

 Find out more: reducing your council tax bill – how to qualify for a lower rate

 You'll probably want broadband and digital TV in your new home, and maybe a landline, too.
 Often, new customers will get better deals than existing ones, so it's worth shopping around and considering switching to find the best deal each year.

-Find out more: haggling for the best broadband deals – people who've followed our haggling script have reported saving as much as £476 a year
+Find out more: – people who've followed our haggling script have reported saving as much as £476 a year

 When you own a home, you'll have to pay for buildings insurance (unless you own a leasehold property).
 This type of insurance is required by most mortgage providers.
 It's also advisable to take out contents insurance to protect your belongings.